-The annual vegetables for garden share memberships aren’t the only thing we’re up to at Calico Farm.
+The annual vegetables aren’t the only thing we’re up to at Calico Farm.

 In the main yard we are working to create permanent garden beds in the sunny spots for perennial vegetables and fruits.
-We have planted raspberries, asparagus, blueberries, rhubarb, and two apple trees.
-Large beds of perennial herbs and all of the allium plants (garlic, leeks, onions, shallots) will grow here too as these plants have proven to be less attractive to the many deer who tolerate us living in their habitat.
+Large beds of perennial herbs and flowers will be planted in 2018.

-Much of the 4 acres is timber and we will use that shady climate to grow shitake mushrooms, red wine cap mushrooms, paw paw trees, and other shade tolerant foods.
+Much of the four acres is timber and we will use that shady climate to grow shiitake mushrooms, red wine cap mushrooms, oyster mushrooms, paw paw trees, and other shade tolerant foods.
 We also forage wild foods such as garlic mustard, maitake and honey mushrooms, wild raspberries, and spring garlic from the timber.